roly197/IJFtoOBS/README.md

 - External library 'simpleobsws' is included in the package as 'obsws'.
 No manual pip install is needed anymore.

 ## Todo:
-OBS scene template that supports max 10 mats.
+- OBS scene template that supports max 10 mats.
 This includes individual scenes with individual objectes SB1_... till SB_... .
+- Change picture to reflect multiple IJF scoreboards and broadcast traffic

 ## Index
 - [IJF2OBS installation](#IJF2OBS-installation)